lgarron/clipboard-polyfill/README.md

 This library is a [ponyfill](https://github.com/sindresorhus/ponyfill)/polyfill for the modern `Promise`-based [asynchronous clipboard API](https://www.w3.org/TR/clipboard-apis/#async-clipboard-api).

-Note: As of late June 2020, you can use `navigator.clipboard.writeText("hello world);` in the stable versions of all major browsers (see below for compatibility).
-This library will only be useful to you if you 1) need to copy `text/html`, or 2) need to target older browsers.
+Note: As of late June 2020, you can use `navigator.clipboard.writeText("hello world);` [in the stable versions of all major browsers](https://caniuse.com/mdn-api_clipboard_writetext).
+This library will only be useful to you if you 1) need to copy `text/html`, or 2) need to target older browsers (see below for compatibility).

 ## Usage